 How Significant is Envy?

-In some cultures, it is believed that those who have cause to feel envy gave people an “evil eye.”
-Towards the beginning of the film as Teresa and Emma watch Francesco play the piano with Sofia, Emma made a light remark about being envious of them seeing how close they were.
+In some cultures, it is believed that those who have cause to feel envy give people an “evil eye.”
+Towards the beginning of the film, as Teresa and Emma watch Francesco play the piano with Sofia, Emma makes a light remark about being envious of them, seeing how close they are.
 To this, Teresa had replied saying, “Don’t be jealous of them.
 The bond with a mother is unbreakable.”
 These words ring through our ears throughout the film.

 The Precious Blood that Gives Us Life

 When Teresa’s friends join them for lunch, they pray at the table using the words, “The precious blood that gives us life.”
 What could they be referring to?
 Blood and ties of blood are central to bonds and it holds for The Binding.
-The process of binding Sofia to Ada starts with her getting bitten by a tarantula.
+The process of binding Sofia to Ada starts when she gets bitten by a tarantula.
 Teresa is seen helping her break the bind by making an incision and letting her bleed through the wound.

 When Ada is feeding her blood to Sofia in the cave, it is almost symbolic of a mother nursing her child.
 Her bond with Sofia makes her more powerful and dangerous.
 But this also connects Sofia to Ada, which makes her experience all that Ada experiences, including struggling to stay alive.
 Ada can influence people around her and makes them do things they wouldn’t have on their own.
 She makes Emma stab herself and chokes Teresa by gagging her own throat; these instances make this evident.